 If someone is dependent on Klonopin and suddenly stops using it, they will likely experience withdrawal symptoms.
 Even if Klonopin is taken as prescribed, a person may have to taper off the drug slowly or undergo a Klonopin detox to avoid withdrawal.

 Klonopin Withdrawal Symptoms

 One of the primary symptoms of Klonopin withdrawal is anxiety.
 Klonopin withdrawal can worsen existing anxiety or cause it to occur in people who didn’t previously have this symptom.
 Other behaviors and mood-related Klonopin withdrawal symptoms include:

 There are also many physical symptoms that can occur with Klonopin withdrawal, including:

 - Problems with balance and coordination

-In rare cases, Klonopin withdrawal symptoms can be severe.
-Psychosis, grand mal seizures and malignant hyperthermia (a fast rise in body temperature and severe muscle contractions) are all possible.
+Klonopin withdrawal can be mild, moderate or severe in intensity.
+In more severe cases, Klonopin withdrawal can cause life-threatening symptoms such as psychosis, grand mal seizures and malignant hyperthermia (a quick rise in body temperature and severe muscle contractions).
 Benzodiazepines and alcohol tend to have the most severe and potentially deadly withdrawal symptoms.